vekatze/neut/book/src/tutorial.md

 <div class="info-block">

 In Neut, the name of a module is defined by its user, not by its author.
 In our running example, we developed our module under the name of `sample`, but the user added the module as `some-name`.
-Modules in Neut are distinguished by their digests.
+The "real" name of a module in Neut is its digest.

 </div>

 <div class="info-block">

-The identity of a module is defined only by the minor version equivalence.
-You can "update" your dependencies of version `0-2-4`, for example, by specifying the same module of version `0-2-5`, `0-2-6`, etc.
+You can "update" your dependencies of version `0-2-4`, for example, by specifying the same module of version `0-2-5`, `0-2-6`, etc. Please [here](commands.md#neut-archive) if you're interested in how this "update" is performed.

 </div>